underscoreio/essential-slick/src/pages/2-selecting.md

 We had a brief introduction to nullable columns earlier in the chapter when we looked at [Option Methods and Type Equivalence](#type_equivalence).
 Slick offers three modifiers which can be used in conjunction with `desc` and `asc` when sorting on nullable columns: `nullFirst`, `nullsDefault` and `nullsLast`.
-These do what you'd expect by including nulls at the beginning or end of the result set.
+These do what you expect, by including nulls at the beginning or end of the result set.
 The `nullsDefault` behaviour will use the SQL engines preference.

 An example of sorting a nullable column: